Eden Park

-Eden Park is New Zealand's largest sports stadium, with a capacity of 50,000.
-Located in central Auckland, New Zealand's largest city, it is three kilometres southwest of the CBD, on the boundary between the suburbs of Mount Eden and Kingsland.
-It opened in 1900.
-The south stand was rebuilt for the 2011 Rugby World Cup.
-The stadium is used primarily for rugby union in winter and cricket in summer, and it has hosted rugby league and association football matches.
-It is owned by Eden Park Trust Board, whose headquarters are located in the stadium.
+Eden Park is a sports venue in Auckland, New Zealand.
+It is located three kilometres southwest of the Auckland CBD, on the boundary between the suburbs of Mount Eden and Kingsland.
+The main stadium has a nominal capacity of 50,000, and is sometimes referred to as New Zealand's national stadium.
+The stadium is used primarily for rugby union in winter and cricket in summer, and has also hosted rugby league and association football matches, as well as concerts and cultural events.
+It is owned and operated by the Eden Park Trust Board, whose headquarters are located in the stadium.

-Eden Park is considered one of rugby union's most difficult assignments for visiting sides.
-New Zealand's national rugby union team, the All Blacks, have been unbeaten at this venue in 48 consecutive test matches stretching back to 1994.
+Eden Park is considered international rugby union's most difficult ground for visiting sides.
+New Zealand's national rugby union team, the All Blacks, have been unbeaten at this venue in 52 consecutive test matches stretching back to 1994.
 Eden Park is the site of the 2021 Te Matatini.
-It was the site for the 2022 Women's Cricket World Cup, the final of the 2021 Women's Rugby World Cup and will stage the opening match of the 2023 FIFA Women's World Cup.
+It was the site for the 2022 Women's Cricket World Cup, the final of the 2021 Women's Rugby World Cup and staged the opening match of the 2023 FIFA Women's World Cup.
 In 2011 it hosted pool games, two quarter-finals, both semi-finals and the final of 2011 Rugby World Cup.
-In doing so it became the first stadium in the world to host two Rugby World Cup Finals, having held the inaugural final in 1987.
+In doing so it became the first stadium in the world to host two Rugby World Cup finals, having held the inaugural final in 1987.
 It was a venue for the 2015 Cricket World Cup, which was jointly hosted by Australia and New Zealand.
+Eden Park also hosted the final of the 1985–1988 Rugby League World Cup.